 Spleen removal - laparoscopic - adults - dischargeSplenectomy - microscopic - discharge; Laparoscopic splenectomy - discharge

-The surgeon made 3 to 4 small incisions(cuts) in your belly.
+The type of surgery you had is called laparoscopic splenectomy.
+The surgeon made 3 to 4 small cuts (incisions) in your belly.
 The laparoscope and other medical instruments were inserted through these cuts.
 Carbon dioxide gas was pumped into your belly to expand the area to help your surgeon see better.

 What to Expect at Home

-Recovering from laparoscopic spleen removal usually takes about 1 to 3 weeks.
+Recovering from laparoscopic spleen removal usually takes several weeks.
 You may have some of these symptoms as you recover:

 - Pain around the incisions.
-You may also feel pain in one or both shoulders.
+When you first get home, you may also feel pain in one or both shoulders.
 This pain comes from any gas still left in your belly after the surgery.
-It shouldgo awayover several days to a week.
+It should go away over several days to a week.

 - Nausea, and maybe throwing up.
-Your surgeon can give you a prescription for nausea medicine if you need it.
+Your surgeon can prescribe nausea medicine if you need it.

 - Bruising or redness around your wounds.
 This will go away on its own.